maria901/rsppmp3_v27/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Changelog:

+What is new in 13.5.5  build 667017  'Sabado(Saturday) 31 Julho 2021  08:08' codename 'Kovalenko'
+Updated and  uploaded the  latest rsppmp3 release, the sample was  enhanced and
+some small  bugs got fixed, minor modifications.

 What is new in 13.4.2  build 667004  'Sexta(Friday) 23 Julho 2021  09:03'  codename 'Krüger'
 Fixed a weird bug in the new cache system, minor modifications.